-As a Catholic school that has solid foundations in the charism of the Sisters of St Joseph, our aim is to provide the best possible Catholic Education for Catholic students in the local area.
-This aim is clearly emphasised in the Vision and Mission Statements, which acknowledges the inspiration of Mary MacKillop which is at the heart of all the efforts, endeavours and achievements.
+As a Catholic school that has solid foundations in the charism of the Sisters of St Joseph, our aim is to provide the best possible Catholic education for Catholic students in the local area.
+This aim is clearly emphasised in the Vision and Mission Statements, which acknowledges the inspiration of St Mary of the Cross MacKillop, which is at the heart of all the efforts, endeavours and achievements.
 There is a strong belief that the academic, sporting, creative and social achievements are the result of the close relationship of school, home and parish.
-Staff, parish priest and students work co-operatively to ensure that students have the best opportunities and experiences in learning whether in the classroom or involvement in spiritual, cultural, intellectual, social, sporting and community events.
-These opportunities have been further enhanced through the use of Information Communication Learning Technology (ICLT) which is integrated in all Key Learning Areas (KLAs).
+Staff, Parish Priest and students work co-operatively to ensure that students have the best opportunities and experiences in learning whether in the classroom or involvement in spiritual, cultural, intellectual, social, sporting and community events.
+These opportunities have been further enhanced through the recent refurbishment of existing, and construction of new, facilities.